tact-lang/tact.vim/doc/headless-readme.md

 </details>

-Note, that on macOS there's a default system-wide keyboard shortcut for <kbd>Ctrl</kbd><kbd>Space</kbd> (`^space`).
-You may want to change it to be <kbd>Cmd</kbd><kbd>Space</kbd> instead or use the different binding in Vim.
+Note that on macOS, there's a default system-wide keyboard shortcut for <kbd>Ctrl</kbd><kbd>Space</kbd> (`^space`).
+You may want to change it to <kbd>Cmd</kbd><kbd>Space</kbd> instead or use the different binding in Vim.

 At times when omnicompletion (<kbd>CTRL-x</kbd><kbd>CTRL-o</kbd>) can't complete much it fallbacks to keyword completion (<kbd>CTRL-x</kbd><kbd>CTRL-n</kbd>).
 But that's not always the case, so if omnicompletion doesn't show anything, try keyword one!

 ## Usage

-For your convenience there's a `:Tact` command available whenever you open any `.tact` files.
+For your convenience, a `:Tact` command is available whenever you open any `.tact` files.
 It tries to run the `build` script from your `package.json` project file, which, as shown in [this official example here](https://docs.tact-lang.org/start#getting-started-from-scratch), should invoke a Tact compiler.
-You're expected to have a Node.js of the current LTS (or later) version installed on your system, alongside of `npm` for the `:Tact` command to work.
+You're expected to have a Node.js of the current LTS (or later) version installed on your system, alongside `npm` for the `:Tact` command to work.

-It's generally recommended to go over the [example](https://docs.tact-lang.org/start#getting-started-from-scratch), as it shows how to get started with Tact.
+It's generally recommended that you go over the [example](https://docs.tact-lang.org/start#getting-started-from-scratch), which shows how to get started with Tact.
-Alternatively, use the [official project template](https://github.com/tact-lang/tact-template): either copy or create a new repository based off of it.
+Alternatively, use the [official project template](https://github.com/tact-lang/tact-template ): either copy it or create a new repository based on it.

-Wish you good luck and fun exploring Tact! ⚡
+We wish you good luck and fun exploring Tact! ⚡

 ## Useful Tact links